tempodb/tempodb-net/README.md

 * Filter - [Optional] Filter object (Filter)

 ### Returns
-A list of series that match the criteria.
+A list of series that match the criteria

 ### Example